-Dr. Davis is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "- Potential Payments upon Termination or Change of Control."
+Mr. Neumann is entitled to certain benefits in connection with a termination of his employment or a change of control as discussed below under "-Potential Payments upon Termination or Change-in-Control."

-Kimberly Vanover, Ph.D.
+Andrew Satlin, M.D.

-We entered into an employment agreement with Dr. Vanover in November 2015 who has served as Senior Vice President, Clinical Development since November 2015 and joined ITI in March 2007.
-The agreement provides for an annual salary review and adjustment in the discretion of our board of directors, and that Dr. Vanover is eligible for bonus payments and equity grants as may be awarded by our board of directors.
-Effective January 1, 2019, her annual base salary was increased from \$405,600 to \$417,800.
-In addition, her employment agreement provides that we will pay the premium on a life insurance policy in an amount of \$150,000.
-The employment agreement also provides that Dr. Vanover is entitled to participate in our benefit plans on the same basis as other executive level employees as well as long-term disability insurance and reimbursement for reasonable business expenses.
-The initial term of the agreement is three years and will be renewed for successive one year terms, unless we or Dr. Vanover provides notice that we or she, as the case may be, does not wish to renew the agreement or wishes to renew the agreement on different terms than those contained in the agreement.
+We entered into an employment agreement with Dr. Satlin in November 2017, who was our Executive Vice President, Chief Medical Officer from November 2017 to October 2020.
+The agreement provided for an annual salary review and adjustment in the discretion of our board of directors, and that Dr. Satlin was eligible for bonus payments and equity grants as may be awarded by our board of directors.
+In addition, his employment agreement provided that we would pay the premium on a life insurance policy in an amount of \$150,000.
+The employment agreement also provided that Dr. Satlin was entitled to participate in our benefit plans on the same basis as other executive level employees as well as long-term disability insurance and reimbursement for reasonable business expenses.
+The initial term of the agreement was three years and could be renewed for successive one year terms, unless we or Dr. Satlin provided notice that we or he, as the case may be, did not wish to renew the agreement or wished to renew the agreement on different terms than those contained in the agreement.
+Dr. Satlin resigned from his positions with the Company in October 2020.